hightowerr/receipt-app/project-specification.md

 ## Development Notes & Resolved Issues

-### Code Quality & Formatting
+### Automated Code Quality with Pre-commit Hooks

-- **Issue**: Inconsistent code formatting and style across the project.
+- **Issue**: Manual running of linters and formatters is error-prone and can lead to inconsistent code quality in the repository.
-- **Resolution**: Integrated Prettier for automated code formatting and added ESLint rules to enforce it.
+- **Resolution**: Implemented pre-commit hooks using Husky and lint-staged to automate code formatting and linting.
-- **Details**: The project now includes Prettier with ESLint integration to ensure a consistent code style.
-New scripts (`format`, `lint:fix`) have been added to `package.json` to automate the process.
-This helps maintain a clean and readable codebase.
+- **Details**: The project is now configured to automatically run Prettier and ESLint on staged files before each commit.
+This ensures that all code pushed to the repository adheres to the defined code style and quality standards, preventing inconsistencies and improving the overall health of the codebase.

+### Enhanced Development Environment

+- **Issue**: New developers might not have the necessary tools or a consistent setup, leading to a difficult onboarding process.
+- **Resolution**: Added recommended VS Code extensions and a more detailed ESLint configuration.
+- **Details**: The `.vscode/extensions.json` file now suggests essential extensions for the project, and the `eslint.config.mjs` file provides a more robust set of rules for code quality.
+This helps new developers get up to speed quickly and maintain a consistent development environment.

 ### Splash Screen Management